Investigators narrow search for origin of Colorado wildfire

 Among the homes that were still intact, utility crews went door to door to check if natural gas and electricity could be safely restored.

-“Is there toxic fumes?
-Are we OK to move back in?” asked Nancy Alderson, who said she was worried about plastics and other materials consumed in the blaze.

-Over the weekend, authorities distributed thousands of space heaters to families who endured several days of freezing temperatures inside homes spared by the fire.

 “What a relief,” uttered Louisville resident Carl Johns as a utility worker turned on a gas valve and went inside Johns’ home of 21 years to make sure appliances were lighting up.
-He had been evacuated since Thursday, when police drove through the neighborhood and urged everyone by loudspeaker to leave the area.
+He had been living with friends since Thursday, when police drove through the neighborhood and urged everyone by loudspeaker to evacuate.

 Some of his neighbors weren’t so lucky.
 Down the street stood a row of burned homes.